logo

 Her participation in successive editions of the Delhi Arbitration Weekend 2025 places her at the forefront of current debates on international arbitration and public international law, particularly as India refines its position in the global investment treaty architecture.

-Read More: DAW 2025
+Read More: DAW 2025 Schedule

-Image Mayuri Tiwari Agarwala appointed to Executive Committee of the Arbitration Bar of India
+Image Mayuri Tiwari Agarwala, appointed to Executive Committee of the Arbitration Bar of India

 We are pleased to share that our Founder and Principal, Mayuri Tiwari Agarwala, serves as an Executive Committee member of the Arbitration Bar of India (ABI)...